tc39/notes/meetings/2023-11/november-27.md

 everyone can live with.
 ### Speaker's Summary of Key Points

-KG: So we heard a mild support from Waldemar and Luca for putting these on the prototype rather than a new global.
+KG: We heard mild support from Waldemar and Luca for putting these on the prototype rather than a new global.
 Peter still prefers to have a new global.
 We also heard that something like my variation 4 that I presented where you have a fromBase64Into method, it returns an object with a read and write property, would be acceptable to everyone, as long as, per SYG, it